Andrew Painter (baseball): Professional career

 Painter did not play a minor league game in 2024 while recovering from surgery, but did play with the Glendale Desert Dogs of the Arizona Fall League, being named the league's pitcher of the year award.

 Painter returned to Clearwater for the first month of the 2025 season, and was then promoted to the Lehigh Valley IronPigs of the Triple-A International League.
 He was selected to represent the Phillies at the 2025 All-Star Futures Game at Truist Park.
 Over 26 starts for the season, Painter went 5-8 with a 5.26 ERA and 123 strikeouts over 118 innings.
+On November 18, 2025, the Phillies added Painter to their 40-man roster to protect him from the Rule 5 draft.

+On March 20, 2026, the Phillies announced that Painter had made their Opening Day roster.
+He made his debut on March 31 against the Washington Nationals, striking out eight batters in 5 1/3 innings en route to his first career victory.
+However, following his debut, Painter would struggle, posting a record of 0–8 with an ERA of 7.54.
+On June 17, 2026, Painter was optioned back down to Triple-A. He was recalled from Triple-A by the Phillies on July 31, 2026.